What is atrial fibrillation?

 What causes atrial fibrillation?

 damage or strain the heart commonly cause atrial fibrillation.
 These

 - Heavy alcohol use.
-Having more than 3 drinks a day over
+This includes having more than 3 drinks a day over

-many years can cause long-lasting atrial fibrillation.
-Drinking a large amount
+many years as well as drinking a large amount

 - Use of stimulants.
 These include caffeine,

 nicotine, medicines such as decongestants, and illegal drugs such as

 - Use of some prescription medicines, such as albuterol or

 Sometimes doctors can't find the cause.
 Doctors call this lone atrial fibrillation.

 - Feeling weak and tired.